Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - 🤩 Excitement to learn!
 - 0️⃣ Prior knowledge is required;
-- ✅ You can pass the Scrum Product Owner (PSPO I) Exam solely based on our Practice Tests Exams.
+- ✅ You can pass the Professional Scrum Product Owner (PSPO I) Exam solely based on our Practice Tests Exams.

 ## Table of Contents